John M. Quinn: Auxiliary Bishop of Detroit

-Bishop of Winona
+Bishop of Winona and Winona–Rochester

-Pope Benedict XVI named Quinn as coadjutor bishop of the Diocese of Winona on October 15, 2008, being formally installed on December 11, 2008.
+Pope Benedict XVI named Quinn as coadjutor bishop of Winona on October 15, 2008, being formally installed on December 11, 2008.
 After the retirement of Bishop Bernard Harrington, Quinn automatically became the new bishop of Winona on May 7, 2009.

-On March 27, 2018, the Diocese of Winona became the Diocese of Winona-Rochester, with Quinn remaining as bishop.
-On June 2, 2022, Pope Francis accepted Quinn's resignation as bishop of Winona-Rochesters and appointed Robert Barron as his successor.
+On March 27, 2018, the Vatican renamed the Diocese of Winona as the Diocese of Winona–Rochester, with Quinn remaining as bishop.
+On June 2, 2022, Pope Francis accepted Quinn's resignation as bishop of Winona–Rochester and appointed Auxiliary Bishop Robert Barron as his successor.